The Green Papers: 2026 General Election

 Candidate Republican Mike Lindell

-Candidate Republican Chris Madel
+Republican Chris Madel - apparently not a candidate

 Candidate Republican Phillip C. "Phil" Parrish